palashchatterjee13/spray-js/README.md

 # SprayJS
-Official repository of the SprayJS library built by Palash Chatterjee Documentation will be released soon
+Official repository of the SprayJS library built by Palash Chatterjee <br />
+Documentation will be released soon

 ## Demo